mt1022/gppy/README.md

 - [x] improved transcrip info extraction in `txinfo` subcommand (for example, parse all possible tags);
 - [x] check txinfo results compatilibality with previous R code relying on `GenomicFeatures`;

+Please use the issues section to report if you have spotted any bug or want a feature to be implemented :)